 Post-Migration Validation

-Week one is when silent data gaps surface.
-Watch four things: support tickets (expect a password-reset spike), Search Console (crawl errors on the new domain), Analytics (traffic drops), and WooCommerce order flow plus email deliverability.
+Week one of a Shopify to WooCommerce migration is when silent data gaps surface, and the way to find them is to export what actually landed and compare it against what you archived.
+Watch four things alongside that: support tickets (expect a password-reset spike), Search Console crawl errors on the new domain, Analytics traffic, and WooCommerce order flow plus email deliverability.

 Migration Time Estimates